olmallet81/URT/README.md

 # Design

 ## Introduction
 All URT classes and functions are within the namespace *urt*.
-As URT allows the use of three different linear algebra libraries, convienent typedefs are defined for manipulating arrays, Vector and Matrix defined as below:
+As URT allows the use of three different linear algebra libraries, convienent typedefs Vector and Matrix have been defined for manipulating arrays:

 - ### with Armadillo
    ```c++